fsharp/fslang-design/preview/FS-1003-nameof-operator.md

 NOTE: this is being reconsidered, see unresolved issues below.

-### Names of overloaded members require a type annotation:
+### Names of overloaded members require a type annotation

 When selecting an overloaded member, a type annotation may be necessary to select a member:
 ```fsharp